Research interests

 Scatter-to-Bound Dictionary for Kerr Geodesics and Waveforms

-With C. Shi, I established novel gauge-invariant maps between scattering and bound geodesic observables in Kerr spacetime, formulating the analytic continuation between scattering and bound actions and related observables for generic orbits.
+With C. Shi, I established gauge-invariant maps between scattering and bound geodesic observables in Kerr spacetime, formulating the analytic continuation between scattering and bound actions and related observables for generic orbits.

-With D. Akpinar and V. del Duca, I constructed the first spinning self-force EFT at first self-force order (1SF), deriving the related effective action for Kerr black holes to quadratic order in spin and reformulating the equation for the metric perturbation in this framework.
+With D. Akpinar and V. del Duca, I constructed an effective field theory description of spinning black holes at first self-force order, deriving the effective action through quadratic order in spin and reformulating the equation for the metric perturbation in this framework.
+This revealed new spinning recoil operators and established a direct connection between weak-field post-Minkowskian calculations and strong-field self-force results.

 The spinning self-force EFT: 1SF waveform recursion relation and Compton scattering

-Dogan Akpinar, Vittorio Del Duca, Riccardo GonzoPhys.
-Rev. D 112, 084014 (2025)
+Dogan Akpinar, Vittorio Del Duca, Riccardo GonzoPhysical Review D 112, 084014 (2025), Editor's Suggestion

 Scattering and bound observables for spinning particles in Kerr spacetime with generic spin orientations